stichtingsem/pilot-phase/Project Team/Meeting-4-December.md

      - MP, LMS, LA: Development will start second half of January.
 End of January is to ambitious
    - SomToday
      - Started with SIS.
 Development Authorization and LMS will start in January
+     - Luke expects that LMS/ELO will be integrated in February
    - Progress will be monitored in project team meetings
 - Every Project team member is responsible for the development of API's in their own company
     - Edwin: Iddink (MP), Magister (SIS/LMS)